 New Brunswick, the flagship campus, has been making headlines with its anti-Semitic and anti-Israel fervor.
 As a student at Rutgers, I have seen the effect this ongoing battle has had on the climate on campus.
-The university is divided into three camps pro-Israel, anti-Israel and apathetic - and it looks like we are in for a long haul in uniting these camps and ensuring a safe and respectful campus environment for all.
+The university is divided into three camps-pro-Israel, anti-Israel and apathetic-and it looks like we are in for a long haul in uniting these camps and ensuring a safe and respectful campus environment for all.

-The purpose of Title VI is to ensure that federallyfunded schools live up to their legal obligation to address racial and ethnic harassment and discrimination, so that all students are able to learn, grow and achieve their full potential in a safe, non-hostile environment.
-In recent years, Title VI has become extremely important in combating anti - Semitism on college campuses.
+The purpose of Title VI is to ensure that federally-funded schools live up to their legal obligation to address racial and ethnic harassment and discrimination, so that all students are able to learn, grow and achieve their full potential in a safe, non-hostile environment.
+In recent years, but does not mention religion.
+The Office for Civil Rights viewed Jewish students strictly as members of a religious group and therefore outside the protections of the law

+Title VI has become extremely important in combating anti - Semitism on college campuses.